samcf/ogres/README.md

 ## Features

-- Instantly start preparing your dungeons with no sign-ups or ads.
+- Instantly start preparing your game; no sign-ups or ads
-- Start an online lobby for your friends.
+- Start an online collaborative session for your friends
-- Prepare and manage multiple scenes at once.
+- Prepare and manage multiple scenes at once
-- Built-in initiative tracker with helpful controls for quick combat.
+- Built-in initiative tracker for streamlined encounters
+- Responsive design for phones and tablets
-- Minimal rules knowledge makes it easy to use for other systems.
+- Easy to use for other game systems
+- Polygonal fog tool
 - ... and much more planned!

-## Support

-Some important things to know before setting up your first table.

-- **Chrome** or **Firefox** are recommended; other browsers may have major issues at the moment.
-Other browsers like Opera or Microsoft Edge which are Chromium browsers may also work well, though I have not tested these myself.
-- This is an offline-first application and all your work is saved on your local computer.
-You won't be able to transfer your work from one computer to another.
-- Its easy to accidentally delete an entire scene with no way to recover it.
-I hope to add more safeguards soon.

-Find more information on the [project wiki](https://github.com/samcf/ogres.app/wiki), including tips and keyboard shortcuts.

 ## Install